monicahq/monica/readme.md

 ### Update your local instance (or your server if you run it on production)

 There is no concept of releases at the moment.
-If you run the project locally, or if you have installed MonicaHQ on your own server, to update it, you need to follow these steps below, **every single time**, or you will run into problems.
+If you run the project locally, or if you have installed Monica on your own server, you need to follow these steps below to update it, **every single time**, or you will run into problems.

 ```
+git pull origin master
 composer update
-git pull origin master
 php artisan migrate
 ```